SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 ![SLM capabilities over time](https://github.com/SalvatoreRa/tutorial/blob/main/images/SLM_capabilities.png?raw=true) *from [here](https://arxiv.org/pdf/2409.15790)*

+Other results shown in the survey are:
+* Apart from the model size, the model architecture also impacts latency.
+Factors such as the number of layers, the width of the FFNN, the vocabulary size, and whether parameters are shared play significant roles.
+The impact on memory is related to the number of parameters and the size of the vocabulary.
+* Greater quantization accuracy, better performance.
+4-Bit seems to be a sweet spot.
+* Prefill phase is the most important phase for using GPU in inference (feed the prompt to the model) while decoding is conducted one token at a time. matrix by vector multiplication seems to be the most time-consuming operation (70% end-to-end inference time).
+Increasing context length seriously impacts memory utilization.

 suggested lectures:
 * [Small Language Models: Survey, Measurements, and Insights](https://arxiv.org/abs/2409.15790)
 * [What is the Role of Small Models in the LLM Era: A Survey](https://arxiv.org/abs/2409.06857)